 These tests are to be done through your Primary Care Provider.
 These are routine tests and are usually covered by your insurance.

-On initiation, and once a year if indicated:
+Within sixty days of enrollment, and then once a year if indicated:

 - A comprehensive metabolic profile (CHEM-7) is required once a year.
 It includes basic liver and renal function tests, and is done on a blood sample.

 - Electrocardiogram (EKG).

 These were most likely done by your PCP on enrollment … please bring a copy of the report.
 It is also done a few months after initiating Suboxone therapy to check for any elevation of liver enzymes.

 Male patients should also get their Testosterone level checked, and if low, should seek replacement therapy through their PCP.
 Long term use of opioids interferes with Testosterone production and results in lower blood levels.
 Replacement therapy is available to raise your testosterone level to normal range.

 Payment at the time of service is accepted as cash or money order.
 I do not yet have the facility to process debit/credit cards or electronic checks.